Georg August Wallin: Return and professorship

-By 1850, Wallin had returned to Europe, where the British Royal Geographical Society published his Notes taken during a Journey through part of Northern Arabia and awarded him a 25 guinea prize in recognition of his ground-breaking research.
+He wrote that he found European culture oppressive and that he felt estranged from Europe after his years in the East.
+By 1850, Wallin had returned to Europe, where the British Royal Geographical Society published his Notes taken during a Journey through part of Northern Arabia and awarded him its gold medal in recognition of his ground-breaking research.
+He also received a prize from the East India Company and a silver medal from the Société de Géographie.
 Wallin completed his doctoral thesis in 1851 and was subsequently appointed Professor of Oriental Literature at the University of Helsinki.

-He was asked by both the Royal and Russian Geographical Societies to mount another expedition to the Middle East, but he declined, perhaps in part due to failing health.
-He wrote that he found European culture oppressive and that he "couldn't adapt [him]self to Europe any more".
+Both the Royal and Russian Geographical societies sought to fund another expedition to Southwest Asia, but negotiations stalled; Wallin died before any agreement was reached.
 Wallin died unexpectedly on 23 October 1852, only three years after his return to Finland and a day before his forty-first birthday.